-The aim of the project is to trace changes in diet and food preparation on Cyprus at the end of the Late Bronze Age (13th–12th c.
-BCE).
+The aim of the project is to trace changes in diet and food preparation on Cyprus at the end of the Late Bronze Age (13th–12th century BCE).
 The period around 1200 BCE is characterised by major political, cultural and social upheavals.
 Organic residue analyses of cooking vessels, indicating their original contents, will contribute to a deeper understanding of changes in dietary patterns at Hala Sultan Tekke, which may be connected to the upheavals around 1200 BCE.

 The basis of this case study is the material of the ongoing excavations at Hala Sultan Tekke, one of the most important harbour cities and trade centre of the Late Bronze Age in the Eastern Mediterranean.
 Since the city was settled from c.
 1550–1150 BCE, stratified material from the periods before and after 1200 BCE is available for analyses.